rfpt-sfpt/education/_pages/about.md

 permalink: /about/
 ---

-This is a research blog of the *RFPT* - an open-access french scientific journal for Photogrammetry and Remote Sensing.
+This is the **Education blog** of the RFPT - an open-access french scientific journal for Photogrammetry and Remote Sensing.
 For more information go to [our website](https://rfpt.sfpt.fr).